Kitware/iMSTK/Docs/source/documentation.rst

 =====================

-iMSTK and its external dependencies can be configured and built from scratch Cmake to create a super-build on UNIX (MAC, Linux) and Windows platforms.
+iMSTK and its external dependencies can be configured and built from scratch with Cmake to create a super-build on UNIX (MAC, Linux) and Windows platforms.
 The instructions below describe this process in detail.

 Configuration and Build